What the directories say

 James was first instructed in major terrorist trials in the days when they primarily involved IRA active service units.
 Since the rise of ISIS, the invasions of Iraq and Afghanistan and the passage of the Terrorism Acts of 2000 and 2006 James has been instructed in many of the recent terrorist trials.
 He is familiar with the philosophy, politics, writings and texts which often form a part of these prosecutions.
 He lists below a selection of the terrorist cases in which he has appeared at trial in recent years:

-In 2016 he appeared for Tarik Hassane, in an alleged major UK terrorist plot to murder soldiers, police or civilians.
+In 2016 he appeared for Mohammed Hassan in Manchester, and successfully secured acquittals on medical grounds for terrorism offences.
+In the same year he appeared for Tarik Hassane, in an alleged major UK terrorist plot to murder soldiers, police or civilians.
 Other experience includes the international Jihadi kidnap case of British journalists in Syria, for Jubayer Chowdhury (Kingston CC, Nov 2013); for Mohammed Rizwan (Woolwich CC March 2013), and Zahid Iqbal (Woolwich CC May 2013) the Luton TA barracks bomber case.
 In late 2012 he appeared for Omar Latif in Chowdhery and others [Woolwich CC Feb 2012], known as the stock exchange bomb plot.
 In 2011 for R v Rajib Karim [Woolwich Crown Court Feb-Mar 2011].
 British Airways employee charged with communication with Anwar Al Awlaki in Yemen, and with committing acts preparatory to terrorism in the UK and abroad.
 R v Zaman [Woolwich Crown Court 2008 original trial, 2009 re-trial and 2010 2nd retrial].
 This major terrorist plot was described as the most serious attempt at an attack on transatlantic airliners in peacetime.
-R v Haji and others [2008 Manchester CC]- The Manchester Al Quaeda directing and membership case.
+R v Haji and others [2008 Manchester CC] - The Manchester Al Quaeda directing and membership case.
 Defendant acquitted of funding terrorism.
 Appeared for convicted co-accused in the court of appeal.
-R v Khyam and others [2007 CCC] - The fertiliser bomb plot trial.
-Accused convicted after year long trial having been taped by security services making statements derogatory of "slags in nightclubs".
+R v Khyam and others [2007 CCC] - The fertiliser bomb plot trial (the UK’s longest jury deliberation).
 R v Barot and others [2007 Woolwich CC] - the dirty bomb terrorist case, involving grave allegations of terrorists plotting to create a dirty bomb (for Barot's alleged assistant, Feroze).

 As part of his practice in terrorism James receives instructions in SIAC hearings for those the subject of state requests for restrictions of liberty.

 James has appeared in many major criminal trials over many years.
 A number have attracted significant publicity.
-Mostly homicides and serious drug cases, and illustration of his recent cases are listed below in reverse chronological order:-
+Mostly homicides, major frauds and serious drug cases, and illustration of his recent cases are listed below in reverse chronological order:-

+Recent trials include representing a youth for an alleged gangland stabbing in London; securing the acquittal for murder of Tyrone Andrew when attacked by an allegedly racist mob in Walsall, and again securing the acquittal for murder of Daren Colecozy for a gangland murder in Liverpool.
+He appears for the Tommy Adams, the alleged north London gangland boss, for money laundering.
 He secured the acquittal of Sedat Meric for the attempted murder of a National Crime Squad Officer, in a gangland shooting captured on CCTV.
 A similar outcome was secured in 2013 for Chris Nathaniel, a celebrated football agent and entrepreneur, for murder after a 5 month trial at the Old Bailey.
 He appeared also at the Old Bailey for Wendell Baker in a historic rape case, retried after a campaign by BBC’s Panorama programme on grounds of fresh DNA evidence.
 In 2012 he led for the defence in the renowned murder of Colonel Riley Workman at St Albans Crown Court (R v Docherty Puncheon).
-In autumn 2011 he represented Shabia Linton at the Old Bailey for complicity in a gangland shooting.
+In autumn 2011, he represented Shabia Linton at the Old Bailey for complicity in a gangland shooting.
 Other cases include R v Nicolaou [Old Bailey: Mar-May 2011]; Acquittal of defendant alleged to be middleman in Turkish gangland assassination.
 R v Saint [Old Bailey: Nov 2010-Jan 2011] joint enterprise shooting by South London Gang.
 R v Griffiths [Birmingham CC: 2010].
 Successful defence in gyrocopter killing case, when a hunt monitor was charged with murder of a hunt supporter with rotor blades of his own Gyrocopter.
 R v McCartney (Southwark CC 2009-2010).
 Successful defence in IRA blackmail plot, for longest ever serving UK IRA life sentence prisoner and acticve service unit member.
 R v Carty [2009 Central CC].
 Murder allegation involving death from repeated stabbing on public highway by defendant acquitted after claiming self defence.
 R v Yilmaz [2008 CCC and 2004 Woolwich CC] - Major heroin importation for the leader of Turkish drug gang, allegedly involved in the importation of many tons of heroin.
 R v Lee Firkins [2006 Exeter CC] - The celebrated Bodmin Moors double murder, at the Perch Garage, near Wadebridge.
 R v Stevenson [2005 Winchester CC] - The Poole Masseuse murder.
 R v Moran (2005) - The Nottingham Jeweller's wife murder.
 Finally he has appeared in a number of drug related shootings R v Bennett (London 2004); R v Powell (Sheffield 2004); R v Edwards (London 2003), and the body on the DLR case (R v Islam 2003) and the body in the suitcase murder (R v Mcknight 2003-2004).

 James appeared for Debbie Vincent, on a conspiracy to Blackmail allegation concerning animal rights activities by SHAC at Winchester Crown Court.
 Historically, James made his name appearing for protesters, and litigating the right to protest on the streets (See Pedro v Diss (1981) 72 Cr.
 App.R.193).
 In the 1980's he appeared in the Orgreave riot trials, and other important cases arising from the Miner's strike.
 At that time he also appeared in the Newham 7 anti racism case, and represented many anti apartheid demonstrators.
 He has a long standing involvement in issues concerning animal rights, and has represented many ALF members and leaders.
 He appeared in the Sheffield Crown Court trial involving Ronnie Lee.
 He appeared in many of the direct action animal laboratory occupation and animal rescue trials, and has appeared for leading animal rights activists in many prosecutions.
 He appeared for Greg Avery, the principal defendant, in the SHAC Huntingdon Life Science blackmail trial at Winchester in 2008.